Skip to content

 Huáscar relied on Cusco, the religious and political center of the Incas.
 Atahualpa, on the other hand, had important supporters and experienced troops in the north.

-The conflict was far more than a personal rivalry between two brothers.
+The conflict was much more than a personal rivalry between two brothers.
 Different elites, regions, and military units were drawn into a civil war.
 This division significantly weakened the empire shortly before the arrival of the Spanish.

 The North as a Power Base

-There, he had loyal troops and influential generals.
+There he had loyal troops and influential generals.
 Chalcuchímac and Quizquiz, in particular, are associated with his military successes.

 Artistic depiction of Atahualpa with troops and administration